Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-Now, consider a set $A\subseteq A_T$, and let us assess the size of the neighbourhood $N_G(A)$.
-Let $C(A)$ denote the set of candidates whose some parts belongs to $A$.
-There is an edge from $p \in A$ to a coin of a voter $i$ only if $i$ assigns a positive utility to the candidate of $p$.
-Thus, $N_G(A)$ consists of coins of those voters, who assign a positive utility to some candidate from $C(A)$.
-By \Cref{fact-1} there are at least $\cost(C(A)) \cdot n$ such voters, each voter comes with $d$ coins, thus:
+Now, consider any subset of pieces $A\subseteq A_T$, and let us assess the size of the neighbourhood $N_G(A) \subseteq A_S$.
+Let $C(A)$ denote the set of candidates who have at least one piece in $A$.
+Then $N_G(A)$ consists of all the coins of those voters who assign a positive utility to some candidate from $C(A)$.
+By \Cref{fact-1} there are at least $\cost(C(A)) \cdot \frac{n}{b}$ such voters, each of whom have $\frac{b}{n}$ many coins.
+Thus